 The bottom line is be gentle with yourself.
 There is no rush—just ease in to it and listen to your body.

-If you feel you have a generally healthy cycle and just want to give steaming a try, perhaps adding it to your general feminine self-care practices, you might start just once per month after your period.
+If you feel you have a generally healthy cycle and just want to give steaming a try, you might start just once per month (after your period), or twice per month (once before your period and once after).
 We’ve also seen recommendations that run the gamut from daily,2 to weekly,56 to three times per month, to monthly, etc.,99 depending on the reasons for steaming and the condition of each woman.
 If you’re trying to decide how often to steam, be sure to do your own research!

 How often and when you steam will depend on a number of factors, including your purpose for steaming, how heavy your flow is, how many times you’ve steamed before, and how you are feeling.
 As a general rule, do not steam during menstruation (when you are on your period).
 If you are not trying to get pregnant and are definitely not pregnant, you can steam just about any time during your monthly cycle as long as it is not during your period.